Mega Man Zero: Mega Man Zero 3

 The Dark Elf soon reappears in a human residential district in Neo Arcadia.
 Wishing to capture it, Dr. Weil and Copy X authorise a missile to be launched at the district to incapacitate the Dark Elf.
 Although successful in capturing the Dark Elf, the missile attack causes thousands of innocent human casualties.
 Following this nefarious event, Ciel rescinds her offer to propose the Ciel System, leading Dr. Weil and Copy X to brand the Resistance as Mavericks and subsequently launch an all-out invasion against the Resistance.
 The Resistance is able to delay the invasion until Zero reaches Copy X and kills him once more, thus making the invasion lose steam.
 However, Dr. Weil then succeeds Copy X as the new ruler of Neo Arcadia and announces his true intention for capturing the Dark Elf, which is to fuse the Dark Elf with Omega and link them with a colossal frequency transmitter that would enable Omega to control the minds of every Reploid on Earth.
 Dr. Weil justifies this as vengeance against both humanity and Reploids for his exile in space.

 Zero eventually confronts and kills Omega in two different forms, but Omega then reveals his true form — a body that looks exactly like Zero.
-Weil appears in the background and reveals that while Zero was powered down during his 100-year hibernation, he had transferred Zero's conscience and memories to a copy body and then stole Zero's original body to be used by Omega due to its unmatched fighting abilities.
+Weil appears in the background and reveals that while Zero was powered down during his hibernation, Zero's conscience and memories were transferred to a copy body.
+Zero's original body was stolen by Weil to be used by Omega due to its unmatched fighting abilities.
 Despite the revelation of this fact, Zero, with assistance from the Four Guardians, destroys his original body and kills Omega for good.
 Omega's death results in a large explosion, which releases the Dark Elf from Omega and frees it from Weil's corruption.
 X tells the truth about Zero and his body to the Resistance before disappearing forever.
 The Dark Elf, now known as the Mother Elf once more, brings Zero back to the Resistance Base, before it too disappears, ending the game.